IKFKirchner/ReadITI/README.md

-# What is ReadITI?
+# What is ReadITI_Mac?

-ReadITI is a code created by Dr. Maroussia Bednarkiewicz with some minor changes by me to adapt it for Mac users (see more below.)
-It is designed to prepare texts from the OpenITI corpus for Natural Language Processing (NLP).
+ReadITI_Mac is an adaption of [ReadITI] (https://github.com/Maroussia/readiti) by Dr. Maroussia B. with some minor changes by me to adapt it for Mac users.
+These changes address the fact that hidden files in Macbook folders frequently disrupt the proper functioning of code and, in this case, do not allow for ReadITI to run on a folder of .txt files.

+# On ReadITI

+ReadITI is designed to prepare texts from the OpenITI corpus for Natural Language Processing (NLP).
 You can download OpenITI at [Zenodo](https://doi.org/10.5281/zenodo.6808108).
 If you use it, be sure to cite

  > Nigst, Lorenz, Romanov, Maxim, Savant, Sarah Bowen, Seydi, Masoumeh, & Verkinderen, Peter.
 (2022).
 OpenITI: a Machine-Readable Corpus of Islamicate Texts (2022.1.6) [Data set].
 Zenodo.